MatthewRalston/kmerdb/README.md

 Thanks to Yasmeen for the usual banter.
 Thanks to A for the newer banter.
 Thanks to Max, Robin, and Robert for the good memories in St. Louis.
 What's new?
 Thanks to Fred for the good memories.
+Hope you're on soon.
 Thanks to Nichole for the cookies and good memories.
 And your cute furballs too!
 Hope you're well Thanks to S for the lessons, convos, and even embarassing moments.
 You're kind of awesome to me.
 Thanks to a few friends I met in 2023 that reminded me I have a lot to learn about friendship, dating, and street smarts.